Commerce raiding

 Commerce raiding is a form of naval warfare used to destroy or disrupt logistics of the enemy on the open sea by attacking its merchant shipping, rather than engaging its combatants or enforcing a blockade against them.
+Privateering is a form of commerce raiding conducted by independent operators.

 Privateering

 The first sort of commerce raiding was for nations to commission privateers.
 Early instances of this type of warfare were by the English and Dutch against the Spanish treasure fleets of the 16th century, which resulted in financial gain for both captain and crew upon capture of enemy vessels ("prizes").

 17th and 18th centuries

 Privateers formed a large part of the total military force at sea during the 17th and 18th centuries.
 In the First Anglo-Dutch War, English privateers attacked the trade on which the United Provinces entirely depended, capturing over 1,000 Dutch merchant ships.
 During the subsequent war with Spain, Spanish and Flemish privateers in the service of the Spanish Crown, including the notorious Dunkirkers, captured 1,500 English merchant ships, which provided a major boost to the flagging Dutch trade.
 Dutch privateers and others also attacked English trade, whether coastal, Atlantic, or Mediterranean, in the Second and Third Anglo-Dutch wars.

 During the Nine Years' War, French policy strongly encouraged privateers, including the famous Jean Bart, to attack English and Dutch shipping.
 England lost roughly 4,000 merchant ships during the war.
 In the following War of Spanish Succession, privateer attacks continued, Britain losing 3,250 merchant ships.
 Parliament passed an updated Cruisers and Convoys Act in 1708, allocating regular warships to the defence of trade.

 In the War of Austrian Succession, the Royal Navy was able to concentrate more on defending British ships.
 Britain lost 3,238 merchantmen, a smaller fraction of her merchant marine than the enemy losses of 3,434.
 While French losses were proportionally severe, the smaller but better-protected Spanish trade suffered the least, and Spanish privateers enjoyed much of the best plunder of enemy merchantmen, particularly in the West Indies.